Jerry Orbach: Career

+1960–1979: Broadway debut and theatre roles

-Orbach would go on to become an accomplished Broadway and off-Broadway actor.
-His first major role was El Gallo in the original 1960 cast of the decades-running hit The Fantasticks, and Orbach became the first to perform the show's signature song and pop standard "Try To Remember".
-He also starred in The Threepenny Opera; Carnival!, the musical version of the movie Lili (his Broadway debut); in revivals of Annie Get Your Gun and Guys and Dolls (as Sky Masterson, receiving a Tony Award nomination for Best Featured Actor in a Musical); Promises, Promises (as Chuck Baxter, winning a Tony Award for Best Actor in a Musical); the original productions of Chicago (as Billy Flynn, receiving another Tony Award nomination); 42nd Street; and a revival of The Cradle Will Rock.
+Orbach became an accomplished Broadway and off-Broadway actor.
+His first major role was El Gallo in the original 1960 cast of the decades-running hit The Fantasticks, in which Orbach became the first to perform the show's signature song and pop standard "Try To Remember".
+He also starred in The Threepenny Opera; Carnival!, the musical version of the movie Lili (his Broadway debut); revivals of Annie Get Your Gun and Guys and Dolls (as Sky Masterson, receiving a Tony Award nomination for Best Featured Actor in a Musical); Promises, Promises (as Chuck Baxter, winning a Tony Award for Best Actor in a Musical); the original productions of Chicago (as Billy Flynn, receiving another Tony Award nomination); 42nd Street; and a revival of The Cradle Will Rock.
 Orbach made occasional film and TV appearances into the 1970s and appeared as a celebrity panelist on both What's My Line? and Super Password.

+1980–1991: Film roles and Beauty and the Beast

 In the 1980s, Orbach shifted to film and TV work full-time.
 Prominent roles included tough, corrupt NYPD narcotics detective Gus Levy in Sidney Lumet's Prince of the City; he was the 1981 runner-up for the NSFC Best Supporting Actor award.
-He also portrayed gangsters in both the action-thriller F/X and the Woody Allen drama Crimes and Misdemeanors (the latter of which also featured his future Law & Order co-star Sam Waterston).
+He also portrayed gangsters in the action thriller F/X and in the Woody Allen drama Crimes and Misdemeanors (which also featured his future Law & Order co-star Sam Waterston).
 In 1985, Orbach became a regular guest star on Murder, She Wrote as private detective Harry McGraw, which led to him starring in the short-lived spin-off series The Law & Harry McGraw.
 In 1987, he was featured in the hit film Dirty Dancing as Dr. Jake Houseman, the father of Jennifer Grey's character "Baby".
-He made further TV appearances on popular shows such as The Golden Girls (for which he received his first Emmy nomination), Who's the Boss?, and Frasier (as a guest caller).
+He made further TV appearances on popular shows such as The Golden Girls (for which he received his first Emmy nomination), and Who's the Boss?.